canyongbs/advisingapp/docs/local-setup.md

 The above commands will set up the application for the "landlord" database.
 The landlord database is in charge of holding all information on tenants.
 Next we will set up a tenant.

+> Note: This command above actually in most cases is not needed since the Landlord is migrated on initial startup of the web service in local development

 ```bash
 php artisan tenants:create [A Name for the Tenant] [A domain for the tenant]
 ```